 ‘You need to welcome first, before you can say goodbye.’
-These wise and reassuring words we heard from the undertaker who came to visit us for the very first time in our lives.
+These wise and reassuring words came from the undertaker who came to visit us for the very first time in our lives.
 A mortician specialized in funerals for babies.

 It was the ‘Silent In Between Day’.
 The day after the ‘Day of Horror’, when we found out that our daughter had died and we had to share that news with our children and parents while we ourselves could not grasp what this meant.
-And it was the day before the ‘Day of Wonder’, when we met her for the first and almost last time and found out that you could be so grateful and joyful in such deep grief.
+And it was the day before the ‘Day of Wonder’, when we met her for the first and almost last time and found out that you could be so grateful and ful of joy while in such deep grief.

-On this Silent In Between Day we were nauseously wondering how this would be: giving birth to dead baby.
+On this Silent In Between Day we were nauseously wondering how this would be: giving birth to a dead baby.
 Fortunately this undertaker knew what she was talking about.
-She herself gave birth to a deceased child and, though it sounded lugubrious, she knew how to prepare us in plain language on what we had to do.
+She herself gave birth to a deceased child and, though it sounded lugubrious, she knew how to prepare us in clear words on what we had to do.
 She told us how her tiny body might look, where we needed to pay attention to and how we could take care of her body.

-What a reassurance that was: We could take care of her body.
+What a reassurance: We could take care of her body.
 We could do something else besides giving birth.
 We could welcome her and we could treat her body with care.
 I was still terrified and very nervous.
 The thought that I was a walking grave kept coming back to me.
-And that I would not give life but still had to go into labor.
+And that I would not give life but still had to go into labour.
 But for that the undertaker also had words: ‘You cannot give her life anymore’, she said, ‘but you still can deliver her into the world.’

 These words gave me perspective.
 And mother power: Welcoming.
 Taking care.
 Delivering into the world.
-That sounds way better then: Giving birth to a dead baby.
+That sounded way better than: Giving birth to a dead baby.
 Suffering pain for nothing.
 Preparing a funeral.

 I sometimes wished that I had been raised in an Eastern country, where people are allowed to wail and whine until it gets annoying and you are still allowed to go on.
 Now we stood there, (quite) reasonable Dutchies with quiet tears falling down and silently sniffling, standing awfully still.
 At the grave of our child.
 When welcoming became a final saying goodbye and we had to live on forever changed after we had welcomed her for a very short time.

 I also wrote a song about this time in our life.
-You can find it here: https://www.youtube.com/watch?v=7e25SAcxElc&t=14s
+You can find it here.

 This blog was published in Dutch first on September 21, 2018